 # apt install curl git live-build

-# git clone git://gitlab.com/kalilinux/build-scripts/live-build-config.git
+# git clone https://gitlab.com/kalilinux/build-scripts/live-build-config.git

 # cd live-build-config

-auto build_all.sh build.sh kali-config README
+auto bin build_all.sh build.sh kali-config README.md simple-cdd

 At this point, you can already create an updated (but unmodified) Kali live ISO image just by running ./build.sh --verbose.
 The build will take a long time to complete as it will download all the packages to include.
-When finished, you will find the new ISO image in the new images directory.
+When finished, you will find the freshly created ISO image in the new images directory.

 The kali-config directory contains directories for the most common desktop environments:

-i3wmfor the corresponding window manager;
+- i3wm for the corresponding window manager;

-matefor the Mate Desktop Environment;
+- mate for the Mate Desktop Environment;

 You can easily create a Kali live image using KDE as desktop environment with this single command: